A Truly Engaging & Adaptive Software Experience

 Next Generation Assessment Items—Find or Fix

-Derived from Next Generation Assessment sample items, Who's Right? problems ask students to select one or more correct solution(s) to a problem.
+Derived from Next Generation Assessment sample items, What’s Right? problems ask students to select one or more correct solutions to a problem.
 This allows students to think about different strategies to solve a problem.
+See the example from Course II

 Next Generation Assessment Items—Word Play